 Swerving around an obstacle at speed can be a life-saving technique but it requires skill and practice to avoid surpassing the available traction of your tires and crashing during the maneuver.
 During our Intermediate Riding Clinic, you will learn and practice the technique necessary to do it safely when the emergency arises.

 During our Intermediate Riding Clinic, you will learn how to put together the throttle control, vision, line selection and body position techniques to practice safe turns at road speeds during your everyday rides.

-Students completing the CMSP 1-Day Premiere Course report significantly improved riding skills, confidence and the ability to make better choices about when and how to ride.
-The 1-Day Premiere Course is also used extensively by the Navy and Marine Corps as "Level 2" training (within 60 days of completing a beginner course) and "Refresher" training (every three years) to reduce crashes, injuries and fatalities.
+Riders who complete the IRC/1DPC report significantly improved riding skills, confidence and the ability to make better choices about when and how to ride.
+The IRC/1DPC is also used extensively by the Navy and Marine Corps as "Level 2" training (within 60 days of completing a beginner course) and "Refresher" training (every three years) to reduce crashes, injuries and fatalities.
 It is officially recognized for Level 2 training by the Army, Navy, Air Force, Marines and Coast Guard, which satisfies requirements for active duty service members and civilians to get their base sticker to ride on base.

 Returning Students - $250

 We offer a discount for those who have previously taken a course with Learn To Ride VC.

 Even if you are signing up as a new student, you can still get a discount if you are signing up with a group of 4 or more friends.
 Call our office for details.